Being HIV-Positive is an Ongoing ‘Coming Out’ Process With a Powerful Impact

 HIV is nothing to be ashamed of, and when we affirmatively declare that we are positive, we send a message to our community and the world that we will not be afraid — of judgment, derision or even unjust laws.

 We’re sexually active human beings who are looking to hookup, date and chat.
-Being ‘out’ in the online space also allows other HIV-positive men to find one another and make a connection.
-Those connections become all the more important to men who are newly diagnosed or who have chosen not to come out.
+Being ‘out’ in the online space also allows other HIV-positive people to find one another and make a connection.
+Those connections become all the more important to those who are newly diagnosed or who have chosen not to come out.
 Being out about HIV can also mean standing out so that others are able to find you.

 I’m not a scientist.
 I can’t develop a vaccine or cure, but I do have the power to combat stigma.
 We all have that power.
 We simply must decide to wield it.